-Enough friends have asked me how I can be supportive of LGBTQ equality, pro-choice, and a socialist and still consider myself theologically “conservative” that I decided to answer in more detail here.
+Enough friends have asked me how I can be supportive of LGBTQ equality, pro-choice, and a democratic socialist and still consider myself theologically “conservative” that I decided to answer in more detail here.

 The first point that I should probably clear up is that being theologically conservative is not the same thing as being socially conservative.
 Despite what Focus on the Family and other fringe groups on the axis of intolerance want you to think, Christian views on social issues have changed from generation to generation – and they’ve changed dramatically from era to era.
 If Christianity is defined by a particular social agenda, then there have been almost no Christians since the third century.

 Likewise, trying to use some form of convoluted logic to make the words of the Christian scriptures “inerrant” is not being a theological conservative.
 Clearly the people who wrote, compiled, and edited the Jewish and Christian scriptures didn’t think they were creating an inerrant collection of documents.
 They would have made them more homogeneous if they had.
 People who talk about biblical “inerrancy” are really just using a code word for their desire to subordinate Scripture to their social agenda; and they typically do so with people who don’t have the scholarly background to appreciate how ludicrous their claims really are (or to realize that the “inerrantists” aren’t conserving anything, they’re creating a new doctrine).

 The reason that I began with the negatives, defining what “theologically conservative” is not, is that – for me – paring Christian identity down to the essentials was part of the process of defining my own role as a pastor.
 Through ordination, the Church entrusts to its clergy the custodianship of the Chruch’s identity; and so understanding what is “Christian” and what is not is part of a pastor’s role.
 Consequently, when I was ordained I realized it was important to try have a working definition of the word “Christian” if I was going to be able to do my job well.